Sotto Voce.

 “Any sufficiently complex system is indistinguishable from randomness.”

-Sotto Voce is the quieter side of Active Voice Writing & Editorial Services, which, in turn, is Paul Lagasse.
+Sotto Voce is the quieter side of Active Voice Editorial Consulting, which, in turn, is Paul Lagasse.
 Here is where I express my non-professional writing self, and play with ideas that move me, that affect my perception, that change my approach to life and living — or that otherwise just momentarily distract me.
 Think of Sotto Voce as the very messy workbench of a fellow who writes.

 The Birthplace of “Typecasting”